NikolettVar/college-office-database/README.md

 The entity relationship diagram (ERD) was created with the CASE tool LucidChart.
 The normalization process covered UNF to 3NF.
 The implementation of the database is done in MySql environment.
-The CollegeDB.sql file contains all the DDL and DML SQL commands used throughout the project to create, populate and query the database.
+The CollegeDB.sql file contains all the DDL and DML SQL statements used throughout the project to create, populate and query the database.
 A dump file was also created, collegedb.sql.